hi-wm/hi/worknotes/sxa/rendering-variants/1-basics.md

 <summary>Part 1 - The Basics</summary>
 <br />

+Link to YouTube video for this section [SXA Rendering Variants Part 1 - The Basics](https://youtu.be/HyMCJ0zhbK8)

 *What are Rendering Variants and when should you use them?*

 In Sitecore, most of the pages that display content can be rendered using *Rendering Variants*.
 In your project folder tree, look at ```sitecore > Templates > Project > Tenant > Blog Post```.
 Here you can *Build* a template that can be used to structure your blog posts.